Palearctic realm: Western and Central Asia

 The Caucasus mountains, which run between the Black Sea and the Caspian Sea, are a particularly rich mix of coniferous, broadleaf, and mixed forests, and include the temperate rain forests of the Euxine-Colchic deciduous forests ecoregion.

 Central Asia and the Iranian plateau are home to dry steppe grasslands and desert basins, with montane forests, woodlands, and grasslands in the region's high mountains and plateaux.
 In southern Asia the boundary of the Palearctic is largely altitudinal.
-The middle altitude foothills of the Himalaya between about 2000–2500 m form the boundary between the Palearctic and Indomalaya ecoregions.
+The middle altitude foothills of the Himalaya between about 2000–2500 m form the boundary between the Palearctic and Indomalayan ecoregions.

 East Asia

 China, Korea and Japan are more humid and temperate than adjacent Siberia and Central Asia, and are home to rich temperate coniferous, broadleaf, and mixed forests, which are now mostly limited to mountainous areas, as the densely populated lowlands and river basins have been converted to intensive agricultural and urban use.
 East Asia's temperate forests are rich in biodiversity, with 185 tree genera compared to 53 in Europe and 99 in Eastern North America.
 East Asia lost fewer tree genera during the ice ages than other temperate forest regions, and retained 96 percent of the tree genera in the Pliocene fossil record while Europe retained only 27 percent.
 In the subtropical region of southern China and southern edge of the Himalayas, the Palearctic temperate forests transition to the subtropical and tropical forests of Indomalaya, creating a rich and diverse mix of plant and animal species.
 The mountains of southwest China are also designated as a biodiversity hotspot.
-In Southeastern Asia, high mountain ranges form tongues of Palearctic flora and fauna in northern Indochina and southern China.
+In southeastern Asia, high mountain ranges form tongues of Palearctic flora and fauna in northern Indochina and southern China.
 Isolated small outposts (sky islands) occur as far south as central Myanmar (on Nat Ma Taung, 3050 m), northernmost Vietnam (on Fan Si Pan, 3140 m) and the high mountains of Taiwan.